Nourished by Nic

 Check out this recipe

-healthy chocolate chip cookie bars
+healthy oatmeal cookie bars close up

 High Protein Ice Cream (Cottage Cheese Ice Cream)